open5e/open5e/source/equipment/armor.rst

 Getting Into and Out of Armor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The time it takes to don or doff armor depends on the armor’s category.
+The time it takes to don or doff armor depends on the armor's category.

 **Don.** This is the time it takes to put on armor.
 You benefit from
-the armor’s AC only if you take the full time to don the suit of armor.
+the armor's AC only if you take the full time to don the suit of armor.

 **Doff.** This is the time it takes to take off armor.
 If you have
 help, reduce this time by half.